schematype/schematype-org/_posts/2016-07-05-schematype-can-you-define-that.markdown

-To get things rolling with SchemaType, early implementations will be able to not only import JSON Schema to SchemaType but also to export SchemaType definitions back to JSON SchemaType.
+To get things rolling with SchemaType, early implementations will be able to not only import JSON Schema to SchemaType but also to export SchemaType definitions back to JSON Schema.
 Therefore if you are already invested in JSON Schema, it will be easy to either make the switch, or simply use the more expressive and elegant SchemaType and then save it back to JSON Schema.

 #### Join The Schema Revolution